mattbrailsford/umbraco-headrest/README.md

 * __ViewModelMappings : HeadRestViewModelMap__
   _[required, default:null]_
   A fluent list of mappings to determine which ViewModel a given content type should be mapped to.
-* __RoutesListPath : string__
+* __RoutesResovler : HeadRestRoutesResolver__
-  _[optional, default:"routes"]_
+  _[optional, default:new DefaultHeadRestRoutesResoler("routes")]_
-  A sub path from which to retrieve a list of all available route URLs for the given endpoint.
+  A resolver to use to retrieve a list of available routes for the endpoint, and the slug from which to access the list.
+By default HeadRest uses `DefaultHeadRestRoutesResoler` which resolves individiual URL's from the XML cache.

 **NB** Whilst the `ViewModelMappings` tells HeadRest which ViewModel to map a content model to, it does *not* tell it how to actually map the properties over.
 For this you will need to instruct the model mapper using it's predefined mapping approach, for example, with AutoMapper you will want to define your mappings in an `ApplicationEventHandler` like so:
 ````csharp